|

 might note that all New Testament writers had a great disdain for false

 teachers.
-They are not afraid
+They were not afraid

 to speak forth their mind against these people, as Jude so clearly does.

-reserved and polite in many cases today when it comes to speaking out
+We are much more reserved and polite in many respects today when it

-against false teachers.
-We should probably be more forthright in our
+comes to speaking out against false teachers.
+We should probably be more

 In

-mentioned in Genesis 5.
-But
+Testament man mentioned in Genesis 5.

-this prophecy is no where to be found in the Old Testament.
+This prophecy is no where to be found in the Old Testament.

-written sometime in the first or second century B.C.
+the first or second century B.C.
+Most

-Most New Testament writers knew about this book.
+New Testament writers knew about this book.

 This book is not found in the Protestant Canon of Scripture.
+Protestants

-is not found in our Bible”?
-One
+to quote from a book that is not found in our Bible"?

 even though the book itself is questionable for canonization purposes.